 So we will create another job.

-This time we will choose “Reroute case to a different queue” action and the destination queue.
+This time we will choose the “Reroute case to a different queue” action and the destination queue.

 Now in the Schedulers, we want to choose when should the cases go back into our agent queue.
 We create one for 8:59 every morning using the crontab format 59 8 */1 * *.
 Find a detailed article on rerouting here.

 Add the Job “Reroute the queue” by clicking on “Jobs” and save.

 Back in the Schedulers click the Conditions.
-Choose the channels and more importantly the queue where we want to take the cases from.
+Add the channels condition type and more importantly the queue condition type where we want to take the cases from.
 In our case, it’s “DM out of BH”.

 Make sure to also add the “Current case assignment” to “The case is waiting in the queue”